wamp-proto/wamp-proto/rfc/text/wamp-terminology.md

 building distributed applications, both at the network level, and when choosing (or switching) the WAMP implementations used.

-Our goal is to maximize **User Choice and Experience** for developers of WAMP based applications, both formally (open protocol and open source) as well as practically (switching costs).
+Our goal is to maximize **user choice and experience** when developing WAMP-based applications, both formally (open protocol and open source) as well as practically (switching costs).